By Diane Spicer

 So I have a little plan to keep myself sane.

-Just promise me that you'll do something to keep your brain active and engaged in new learning activities.
+Promise me that you'll do something (lots of things) to keep your brain active and engaged in new learning activities.

 Because I want to see you out on the trails.